upasana099/CV/Panorama Stitching/readme.md

-# Image Stitching with SIFT and OpenCV
+# Panoram Stitching with SIFT and OpenCV

 This Python script uses the Scale-Invariant Feature Transform (SIFT) algorithm and OpenCV to perform image stitching.
 It matches keypoints between two images and creates a panorama by applying a homography transformation.